 Style is knowing who you are, what you want to say, and not giving a damn – Orson Welles

 To find confidence, it’s good to ensure you have alone time.
-And in addition, an analytical mindset to query what’s true to you.
+And in addition, an analytical mindset to query what’s really you.
 The more you challenge yourself to find new interests, research new designers, artists and people, the more wisdom you’ll bestow in understanding who you are and what you’re about.
 I put together this helpful post: 5 Must-Read Tips to Build Confidence in Women.

 Je ne sais quoi is passion

-But if you’re already feeling brave, why not do something wild.
-Put yourself out there and take on your miniscule fears – blind dates anyone?
+But if you’re already feeling brave, why not do something wild?
+Put yourself out there and take on your minuscule fears – blind dates anyone?